nuwave/lighthouse/docs/master/api-reference/directives.md

 Cache the result of a resolver.

 The cache is created on the first request and is cached forever by default.
-Use this for values that change seldomly and take long to fetch/compute.
+Use this for values that change seldom and take long to fetch/compute.

 ```graphql
 type Query {